 "The Hunting Boomerang?"

-The Australian Aborigines are famous for their long range hovering missiles which they used for hunting and survival, as well as for recreational sport.
-The Aborigines were able to use large hand thrown flying sticks to hunt emu, kangaroo and other animals at ranges out to 60-80 meters / 65-87 yards and even beyond!
+The Australian Aboriginal peoples are famous for their long range hovering missiles which they used for hunting and survival, as well as for recreational sport.
+They were able to use large hand thrown flying sticks to hunt emu, kangaroo and other animals at ranges out to 60-80 meters / 65-87 yards and even beyond!
 They called their long range hovering missiles by various names in various regions, but most famously the Australian throwstick is known by the name "kylie."

 The unique thing about the kylie is its straight and level flight path to the target which eliminates the hunter's need to calculate hold over as he would have to do with a bow.
 A large kylie is able to deliver a devastating impact to a target and has proven to be an effective hunting weapon throughout history, used on at least 5 continents in various forms for hunting animals as large as deer.
 Kylies were used throughout almost all of Australia

 By contrast with the kylie, the boomerang was mainly used for recreation by the Aborigines, and it was only found in a few regions of the continent.
 They were frequently made from light weight woods such as mangrove, and being small and light, they were safe to catch again after their curved flights.